ChainGit/160918_FootSteps/com/jsplab/README.md

 ### School JSP Lesson Labs Code

-This is my JSP lesson execrise.
+This is some JSP lesson execrise.